How To Steam Milk at Home with or without a wand

 What about whole milk?
 The extra butterfat gives a thicker, creamier consistency.
 You can still get a lot of loft in your foam – it just takes a little more effort.
 And if you’re looking for steamed milk with the lightest layer of microfoam on the top, whole milk is creamier.

 If you drink plant-based milk, soy milk burns at a lower temperature than dairy milk.
-Coconut milk has a high fat content that makes it very creamy; it also adds a tropical flavor to your cappuccino or latte.
+Coconut milk has a high fat content that makes it very creamy; it also adds a tropical flavor to your cappuccino, flat white or latte.
+(Here’s where we compared the last two drinks).

 “Non-fat milk, 2% milk, whole milk, organic milk and lactose free milk will provide excellent results for your latte.
 Soy milk, almond milk, rice milk and coconut milk can also be heated for a dairy free latte alternative.” – Capresso

 How to Steam Milk Without an Espresso Maker

 You’ve just made espresso, and need some frothed milk to top it off.
 But your espresso machine has no steam wand…what do you do?
 No problem.
 You can heat milk, and even froth milk, with a number of alternative techniques and (mostly) ordinary kitchen equipment.

 In a microwave: Measure your milk out into a glass jar with a tight-fitting lid – a Mason jar or jam jar will do (4).
 Then, shake the daylights out of the milk (you did remember to put the top on first, right?)
 When the milk is frothy, remove the lid and pop the jar in the microwave.
 This will heat the proteins in the milk and set your foam.
 Spoon this onto your coffee and enjoy.